Neurosurgeon investigating patient’s mystery symptoms plucks a worm from woman’s brain in Australia

 Senanayake said he was on duty at the hospital in June last year when the worm was found.

 “I got a call saying: ‘We’ve got a patient with an infection problem.
-We’ve just removed a live worm from this patient’s brain,’” Senanayake told Australian Broadcasting Corp.
+We’ve just removed a live worm from this patient’s brain,’” Senanayake said.

 The woman had been admitted to the hospital after experiencing forgetfulness and worsening depression over three months.
 Scans showed changes in her brain.